Are Appeals Allowed?

 Who is the judge in a Small Claims Court case?

 The justice of the peace for Jasper County presides over small claims court actions for Jasper County.

-You cannot demand or ask for more than $10,000 in a small claims court case.
-(Government Code 28.093).
+A plaintiff cannot demand more than $10,000 in their action.
+(Texas Government Code 28.093).
 Another restriction of small claims court is that a plaintiff can only seek monetary relief (an award of money).
 You are unable to seek injunctive or equitable relief.
-Say your landscaper breaks a sprinkler head.
-You can ask the court for money to replace the sprinkler head, but you cannot ask the court for an order requiring the landscaper to physically replace the sprinkler head.
-This type of relief would be injunctive relief.
+For example, if you pay a painter $1,000 to paint your house and the painter does not even begin, you cannot ask the court to issue an order for the painter to paint your house.
+This would be called injunctive relief.